BIRDSOpenSource/BIRDSOpenSource.github.io/resources/templates/obc-ras.md

 4. Choose appropriate **Verification Methods (VMs)**.

 ## Step 1: Define System Requirements (SRs)

+📋 Define All Requirements
+Before diving into hardware or firmware development, it’s essential to clearly define your mission’s technical and operational requirements.
+This foundational step ensures all subsequent design and development activities are aligned with mission goals.

+Key areas to specify include:

+- Mission objectives and timeline
+- Data throughput, storage, and communication needs
+- Power budget and thermal constraints
+- Ground station compatibility
+- Fault tolerance and reset logic
+- Subsystem interfaces and integration parameters

+> 📌 Defining clear and traceable requirements upfront will guide decisions across hardware selection, firmware structure, and testing phases.

 **System Requirements (SRs)** describe what the CubeSat system must accomplish at a high level.
 These requirements originate from the mission objectives and constraints.